suvinay/configs/README.md

 =======

 Config files for shell, vim, screen, tmux.

-Each branch corresponds to a different machine.

-This is for hermes machines
+This is for CSAIL machines -- hermes, mad, z etc.